alexs2112/TerminalHero/README.md

 - Coloured words in dialogue to highlight important things
 - Player can add characters to their party through dialogue
 - Basic quests and quest completion through combat or dialogue
+- Add not-if condition so that certain dialogue is not displayed when a log is True

 **Equipment**
 - Your equipped weapon should determine some of the abilities each character has